 Nicole Cohen is an associate professor at the University of Toronto (Institute of Communication, Culture, Information, and Technology/Faculty of Information).
 She is the author of Writers’ Rights: Freelance Journalism in a Digital Age (McGill-Queen’s University Press, 2016).
 Her research has been published internationally in books, journals, and magazines, including South Atlantic Quarterly, The Communication Review, tripleC, Feminist Media Studies, Democratic Communiqué, Canadian Journal of Communication, Frieze, and Briarpatch.
 Nicole is on the Advisory Board of the Canadian Intern Association.

 Greig de Peuter is an associate professor in the Department of Communication Studies at Wilfrid Laurier University.
-He is coauthor of Games of Empire: Global Capitalism and Video Games with Nick Dyer-Witheford (University of Minnesota Press, 2009) and coeditor of Utopian Pedagogy: Radical Experiments Against Neoliberal Globalization with Mark Cote and Richard Day (University of Toronto Press, 2007).
-He collaborates on Letters & Handshakes, an alternative education and curatorial project, and he is on the advisory board of the Canadian Intern Association and TOPIA: Canadian Journal of Cultural Studies.
+He is coauthor, with Nicole Cohen, of New Media Unions: Organizing Digital Journalists (Routledge, 2020) and, with Nick Dyer-Witheford, of Games of Empire: Global Capitalism and Video Games (University of Minnesota Press, 2009), and he is coeditor of Utopian Pedagogy: Radical Experiments Against Neoliberal Globalization with Mark Cote and Richard Day (University of Toronto Press, 2007).

 Kate Oakley is Professor of Cultural Policy and Director of Research at the School of Media and Communication, University of Leeds.
 She was previously Head of the Centre for Cultural Policy and Management at City University, London and a Visiting Professor at the University of the Arts London.
 Her research interests include the politics of cultural policy, labour in the cultural industries, and inequality.
 Her recent books include Cultural Policy, with David Bell (Routledge, 2015) and Culture, Economy, and Politics: The Case of New Labour, with David Hesmondhalgh, David Lee, and Melissa Nisbett (Palgrave, 2015).
 She is currently researching the role of arts and culture in sustainable prosperity as part of the CUSP Project.